submariner100/ARVehicle/README.md

 the iPhone is at and using that to create Physicsbody() addbehavour so the user can move the front wheels to steer the vehicle.
 Second Commit - Using the renderer didSimulatePhysicsAtTime() method for adding behavour to the vehicle and orientation.
 Also fixing bugs that seem to have crept into ARKit.

+Last commit - I have added more touches to the app.
+1 finger on screen moves the vehicle forwards, 2 fingers on screen moves vehicle backwards and 3 fingers stops the vehicle.

+This was quite a good project to help understand ARKit.